noahrivera/Vericade_CogniChip-Hackathon/README.md

 ---

-*Vericade - Where Learning Meets Play in the World of Digital Logic*
+*Vericade - Learning it by Playing it*